vcri

 • Development of essential oil based green pesticide for house fly control

-• Development of nano- synthesized herbal extracts based anti parasitic agents
+• Development of nano- synthesized herbal extracts based anti-parasitic agents

 Faculty